 Demographic Questionnaire

-Information was obtained on age, ethnicity, sexual orientation, marital status, current sexual relationship status, years lived in the U.K, and whether or not participants had had a pelvic exam before.
+Information was obtained on age, ethnicity, sexual orientation (heterosexual/straight; bisexual; lesbian), marital status, current sexual relationship status (in a current steady relationship/single/casually dating), years lived in the U.K, and pelvic exam history.
+Regarding sexual experience, two questions were asked: “Are you currently in a sexual relationship?” (yes/no) and “Have you had any experience of heterosexual intercourse? (by this we mean penile-vaginal intercourse)” (yes/no).
+Regarding pelvic exam history, women were asked “Have you ever had a pelvic examination? (yes/no)”.

 Attitudes toward Women’s Genitals Scale (ATWGS)